 This tripod is easy to use, ultralight and supports the weight of my camera.
 It sits fairly low to the ground and isn’t as useful as a regular tripod, but at the low weight, is better than nothing.

 I’ve gone through several methods for carrying my camera while I’m hiking, including using a neck strap while carrying the camera in one hand, to trying out a couple of different styles of camera bags strapped onto my hip belt.
 My preferred method is a camera clip that attaches to a backpack strap so my camera is always accessible.

 Using an ultralight tripod

 Most of my photos are taken hand held since I’m usually hiking when I’m taking photos.
 However, a tripod is nice to have for shooting in low light conditions, and is required for shooting star photography.
-Instead of a full-size tripod, which is too heavy to carry, I use an ultralight tripod that only weighs 4 ounces.
+Instead of a full-size tripod, which is too heavy to carry on most trips, I use an ultralight tripod that only weighs 4 ounces.
 The downside is that it’s only about 6″ high, so you have to be creative with setting up compositions.
 I try to find downed trees or rocks to place it on so it’s up higher than the ground.
 The tripod includes a velcro strap for attaching to an object like a tree limb.
 In my experience, it’s not sturdy enough to hold the camera in position so I removed it from the tripod.